 The Twenty-One-Foot Rule

 I’m going to digress for a moment, because it’s pivotal to the average gun scene.
-The below video speaks of the “twenty-one-foot rule.”
-That is, in order to defend yourself using a firearm from an attacker, the rule says that your attacker has to be at least twenty-one feet away from you for you to have time to draw your holstered sidearm and get two rounds center of mass and save yourself.
+The below video speaks of the twenty-one-foot rule.
+That rule says that in order to defend yourself using a firearm, your attacker has to be at least twenty-one feet away from you for you to have time to draw your holstered sidearm and hit them with two rounds center of mass.

-At my training center, we learned that at twenty-one feet, your attacker has plenty of time to stab you, bash you in the head, or otherwise maul you, even if what they do next is drop dead.
+At my fight school, we learned that at twenty-one feet, your attacker has plenty of time to stab you, bash you in the head, or otherwise maul you, even if what they do next is drop dead.
 What’s safest for a defender is thirty feet.
 Our training center has invited journalists to see this for themselves, but they won’t go.

-What I’ve just said about accuracy is germane to where your character is going to be able to hit their opponent when they shoot at them.
+What I’ve just said about accuracy is germane to what body part your character is going to be able to hit when they shoot at the bad guy.
 Do not by all that’s holy have your protagonist shoot the gun out of anyone’s hand.
 It’s just about impossible.
 Now don’t write me and insist that someone has done it.
-I’m sure that someone somewhere has done it.
-Just like a couple of people have been sucked out of airplanes miles in the air and lived.
-That doesn’t mean you get to go skydiving with no parachute.
+I’m sure that someone somewhere has done it—just like a couple of people have been sucked out of airplanes miles in the air and lived.
+That doesn’t mean you should go skydiving with no parachute.

-I’m saying that it’s luck, and your buddy better be standing stock still, calmly waiting to permanently lose his ability to type obscenities on Twitter—at least with both hands.
+I’m saying that it’s luck, and your buddy better be standing stock still, calmly waiting to permanently lose his ability to type obscenities on Twitter—because he won’t have a head.
 At best.
-Because even with a cooperative Darwin Award–winner, what’s most likely to happen is that you miss.
+Because even with a cooperative Darwin Award–winner, what’s most likely to happen is that you miss the poor dear completely.